 The information provided on this web site is provided solely for the reader’s general knowledge.
 The information is not intended to be a comprehensive review of all matters and developments concerning Alexco.
-For current information, refer to the documents filed by Alexco with Canadian securities regulatory authorities on the web site www.sedar.com.
-Access to this web site is provided on the condition that any use of this web site is at the risk of the user, and Alexco shall in no event be liable in any way for any damages, claims, losses or liabilities whatsoever arising or relating to the use of this web site.
+For current information, refer to the documents filed by Alexco with Canadian and US securities regulatory authorities on the web sites www.sedar.com or sec.gov/edgar.
+Access to SEDAR and EDGAR’s web sites is at the risk of the user, and Alexco shall in no event be liable in any way for any damages, claims, losses or liabilities whatsoever arising or relating to accessing of SEDAR and EDGAR’s web sites.

 Information on this web site has been prepared and disclosed in accordance with the requirements of the securities laws in effect in Canada, which differ from the requirements of United States securities laws.
 Unless otherwise indicated, all resource and reserve estimates disclosed on this web site have been prepared in accordance with Canadian National Instrument 43-101 – Standards of Disclosure for Mineral Projects (“NI 43-101”) and the applicable standards developed by the Canadian Institute of Mining, Metallurgy and Petroleum (the “CIM”).
 NI 43-101 contains rules developed by the Canadian Securities Administrators that establish standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
 NI 43-101 permits the disclosure by an issuer of an historical estimate with respect to a mineral deposit that was made before it entered into an agreement to acquire an interest in the property that contains such deposit, which historical estimate may use historical terminology that does not otherwise comply with NI 43-101 if the disclosure: (a) identifies the source and date of the historical estimate, including any existing technical report; (b) comments on the relevance and reliability of the historical estimate; (c) to the extent known, provides the key assumptions, parameters and methods used to prepare the historical estimate; (d) states whether the historical estimate uses categories other than those prescribed by NI 43-101 and if so includes an explanation of the differences; (e) includes any more recent estimates or data available to the issuer; (f) comments on what work needs to be done to upgrade or verify the historical estimate as current mineral resources or mineral reserves; and (g) states with equal prominence that a qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves and that the issuer is not treating the historical estimate as current mineral resources or mineral reserves.

-To facilitate visitor access, Alexco has provided links from this web site to several other third-party web sites that are arm’s-length to Alexco.
-The viewer should be aware that in linking to these outside web sites, he or she is leaving the Alexco web site and that Alexco does not control any third-party site and is not responsible for the content of any third-party site.
-Alexco is providing such links to visitors only as a convenience and the inclusion of any link does not imply any endorsement, review, investigation or verification of any kind whatsoever by Alexco in respect of the linked site or any information contained therein.
+To facilitate visitor access, Alexco has provided the web site addresses to Canadian and US regulatory authorities, and third-party that are arm’s-length to Alexco.
+The viewer should be aware that Alexco does not control any third-party site and is not responsible for the content of any such third-party site.
+Alexco is providing such web site addresses to visitors only as a reference and such reference does not imply any endorsement, review, investigation or verification of any kind whatsoever by Alexco in respect of any third-party web site or any information contained therein.